columbiaspace/lioncub-fsw/README.md

 ```

 For Windows:
-Check the letter said to be the mount (ex /d/)
+Check the letter said to be the mount (ex /d/) and then the name of the removable drive (ex /d/RP2350)

 For Linux:
 ```